-Electrostatic analyzers serve as front ends to low-energy plasma detectors and are designed to filter particles within a given energy-per-charge band for a given applied voltage.
+Electrostatic analyzes serve as front ends to low-energy plasma detectors and are designed to filter particles within a given energy-per-charge band for a given applied voltage.
 In addition, electrostatic analyzers are also responsible for the suppression of UV/EUV light [Zurbuchen et al., 1995; Gershman and Zurbuchen, 2010], which can otherwise cause spurious background counts in the UV-sensitive particle detectors.

-For particle populations propagating supersonically and with components with nearly identical speeds, like the solar wind, electrostatic analyzers not only serve to analyze particle distribution functions but also as a mass spectrometer, as shown in Figure 1 (top), using data near 1 AU from the electrostatic analyzer of the Fast Imaging Plasma Spectrometer (FIPS), which was part of the MErcury Surface, Space ENvironment, GEochemistry, and Ranging (MESSENGER) payload [Andrews et al., 2007].
-Hot solar wind plasma composed of H+ and He++, as shown in Figure 1 (middle), collected by the same instrument near 0.3 AU, is not as easily mass separated, and the flux in the He++ peak gets close to the signal-to-noise ratio of H+ at its high energy.
-When adding a linear (or straight-through) time-of-flight section, the ensuing double-coincidence mass spectrometer (i.e., for each ion, this instrument measures both a start and a stop signal) allows a clear separation of the two peaks, even at high temperatures, and also reveals the presence of other species, such as He+ or heavy ions from the Sun, as shown in Figure 1 (bottom).
-Detailed solar wind compositional experiments have been pioneered using a triple-coincidence technique: each ion passes through the electrostatic analyzer and, after an acceleration in a high voltage, passes through a time of flight and is finally measured in a solid-state detector.
-Because of the superb background suppression approach, this measurement technique allows the successful detection of trace ions at dynamic range of 1:106 or better [Gilbert et al., 2014].
+For particle populations propagating supersonically and with components with nearly identical speeds, like the solar wind, electrostatic analyzers not only serve to analyze particle distribution functions, but also as a mass spectrometer, as shown in Figure 1a, using data near 1 AU from the electrostatic analyzer of the Fast Imaging Plasma Spectrometer (FIPS), that was part of the MESSENGER payload [Andrews et al., 2007].
+Hot solar wind plasma composed of H+ and He++, as shown in Figure 1b, collected by the same instrument near 0.3 AU, is not as easily mass-separated and the flux in the He++ peak gets close to the signal-to-noise ratio of H+ at its high energy.
+When adding a linear (or straight-through) time-of-flight section, the ensuing double-coincidence mass spectrometer (i.e., for each ion, this instrument measures both a start and a stop signal) allows a clear separation of the two peaks, even at high temperatures, and also reveals the presence of other species, such as He+ or heavy ions from the Sun, as shown in Figure

+1c.
+Detailed solar wind compositional experiments have been pioneered using a triple coincidence technique: each ion passes through the electrostatic analyzer and, after an acceleration in a high voltage, passes through a time-of-flight and is finally measured in a solid state detector.
+Because of the superb background suppression approach, this measurement technique allows the successful detection of trace ions at dynamic range of $1:10^6$ or better [Gilbert et al., 2014].